 Design and Symbolism

 Rivera and his wife Frida Kahlo bought the land the museum is located on in the 1930s with the intention of creating a farm, but over time they decided to build this temple-museum hybrid here.
-Rivera had a huge collection of pre-Hispanic art -- over 50,000 pieces at the time of his death (some 2000 are on display at the museum at any time).
-Reportedly he was troubled to see ancient Mexican art leaving the country and wanted to collect as much of it as he could and maintain it within Mexico, and ultimately have it on display for people to enjoy.
+Rivera had a huge collection of pre-Hispanic art with over 50,000 pieces at the time of his death.
+Some 2000 pieces are on display at the museum at any time.
+Reportedly, he was troubled to see ancient Mexican art leaving the country and wanted to collect as much of it as he could and maintain it within Mexico, and ultimately have it on display for people to enjoy.

 In some ways, the building resembles a pre-Hispanic pyramid, but it has a spacious interior and many rooms.
 The building itself is full of symbolism.
 The ground floor of the building represents the underworld.
 It is very dark and cool and has depictions of the gods that ruled this plane.
 The second floor represents the terrestrial plane and contains figures that are involved in daily activities.
 The third floor represents the heavens.
 From the terrace on the top floor, you can enjoy beautiful views of the surrounding area.

 The Anahuacalli museum is located in San Pablo Tepetlapa, which is in the Coyoacan borough in the southern part of the city, but not particularly close to the historic center of Coyoacan or the Frida Kahlo museum.
 On the weekends there is a bus service called the "FridaBus" that offers transportation between the two museums.
 Admission to both museums is included in the cost, 130 pesos for adults and 65 pesos for children under 12.

 By purchasing a ticket to either Anahuacalli or the Museo Frida Kahlo, you will also get admission to the other museum (just keep your ticket and show it at the other museum).